Control Barrier Function based Attack-Recovery with Provable Guarantees: Introduction

-Cyber-physical systems (CPS) such as autonomous and semi-autonomous air, ground and space vehicles must maintain their safe operation and achieve mission objectives under various adversarial environments, including cyber-attacks.
-Security measures can be classified into two types of mechanisms~\cite{cardenascyber}, i) proactive, which considers design choices deployed in the CPS \emph{before} attacks, and ii) reactive, which takes effect after an attack is detected.
+Cyber-physical systems (CPS) such as autonomous and semi-autonomous air, ground, and space vehicles must maintain their safe operation and achieve mission objectives under various adversarial environments, including cyber-attacks.
+Security measures can be classified into two types of mechanisms~\cite{cardenascyber}: i) proactive, which considers design choices implemented in CPS \emph{before} attacks, and ii) reactive, which takes effect after an attack is detected.
 A proactive method, which considers design choices deployed in the CPS \emph{before} attacks, can result in a conservative design.
-On the other hand, reactive methods, which take effect after an attack is detected, heavily rely on fast and accurate attack-detection mechanisms.
+However, reactive methods, which take effect after an attack is detected, heavily rely on fast and accurate attack-detection mechanisms.
+There is a plethora of work on attack detection for CPS, see, e.g.,~\cite{chen2018learning,choi2018,fengsystematic,renganathan2020distributionally}.
+However, as discussed in~\cite{urbina2016limiting}, a knowledgeable attacker can design stealthy attacks that can disrupt the nominal system behavior slowly to avoid these detection mechanisms.
+Such methods can cause system failure by pushing the system beyond its safe operating limits.
 An optimal approach to achieving resilience against cyber attacks must utilize the benefits of the two approaches while minimizing their limitations.

-There is a plethora of work on attack detection for CPS, see e.g.~\cite{chen2018learning,choi2018,fengsystematic,renganathan2020distributionally}.
-However, as discussed in~\cite{urbina2016limiting}, a knowledgeable attacker can design stealthy attacks that can disrupt the nominal system behavior slowly in order to evade these detection mechanisms.
-Such methods can lead to system failure by pushing the system out of its safe operating limits.
-Thus, a new attack-detection mechanism must be devised based on the closeness of the system to violating safety. \textit{Safety}, i.e., the system does not go out of a safe zone, is an essential requirement, violation of which can result in loss of money, or human life, particularly when a system is under attack \cite{al2018cyber}.
-In most practical problems involving CPS, safety can be realized as guaranteeing forward-invariance of a safe set.
-One of the most common approaches to guaranteeing that system trajectories stay in a safe set or that the safe set is forward invariant is based on a control barrier function (CBF), as it allows a real-time implementable quadratic programming (QP)-based control synthesis framework \cite{ames2017control}.
+\textit{Safety}, i.e., the system does not go out of a safe zone, is an essential requirement, violation of which can result in loss of money or human life, particularly when a system is under attack \cite{al2018cyber}.
+In most practical problems involving CPS, safety can be realized as guaranteeing the forward invariance of a safe set.
+One of the most common approaches to ensure that system trajectories remain in a safe set or that the safe set is forward invariant is based on a control barrier function (CBF), as it allows for a real-time implementable quadratic programming (QP)-based control synthesis framework \cite{ames2017control,garg2021sampling}.